USER MANUAL BP409C BEKO

 Before carrying out this procedure, it is essential that the technician is completely familiar with the equipment and all its detail.
 It is recommended good practice that all refrigerants are recovered safely.
 Prior to the task being carried out, an oil and refrigerant sample shall be taken in case analysis is required prior to re-use of reclaimed refrigerant.
 It is essential that electrical power is available before the task is commenced.

-c) Before attempting the procedure ensure that: mechanical handling equipment is available, if required, for
+a) Become familiar with the equipment and its operation. b) Isolate the system electrically. c) Before attempting the procedure, ensure that: mechanical handling equipment is available, if required, for

-handling refrigerant cylinders; all personal protective equipment is available and being used correctly; the recovery process is supervised at all times by a competent person recovery equipment and cylinders conform to the appropriate standards.
+handling refrigerant cylinders; all personal protective equipment is available and being used correctly; the recovery process is supervised at all times by a competent person; recovery equipment and cylinders conform to the appropriate standards.

 j) When the cylinders have been filled correctly and the process completed, make sure that the cylinders and the equipment are removed from site promptly and all isolation valves on the equipment are closed off. k) Recovered refrigerant shall not be charged into another refrigeration system unless it has been cleaned and checked.